-This permit lies immediately east of the main feed gas supply for both the GLNG and APLNG liquefaction plants in Gladstone (ie to the west of Fairview and Spring Gully Gas Fields).
+This permit lies immediately west of the main feed gas supply for both the GLNG and APLNG liquefaction plants in Gladstone.
 The exploration work done by Blue Energy to date has identified a Contingent Gas resource of 101 PJ in the Late Permian Bandana Formation Coals.
-Exploration potential for both oil and gas within the permit is still high, with oil prospectivity identified, together with Early Permian gas potential.
+Additional exploration potential for both oil and gas within the permit is high, with the Group having identified both oil prospectivity, and Early Permian coal seam gas and stratigraphically trapped gas potential.